WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

 The leak we demonstrated above is one of the reasons `vtreat` uses impact codes (conditional difference from the mean) instead of target codes (conditional means).
-With cross-validated impact coding, constant variables will *always* code to zero, effectively identifying them as uninformative.
+With cross impact coding, constant variables will *always* code to zero, effectively identifying them as uninformative.

 ## Cross Method Done Correctly